GROW THOSE (micro) GREENS!

 - Harvest by cutting (either with a sharp knife or scissors) above the soil level and rinse.

-- Storage: I tend to keep a tray going and cut as I need, or if I want to switch out the trays, and harvest a lot I just place *without washing* into a container in the fridge that won’t squish them.
+- Storage: I keep a tray going and cut as I need.
+Or if I want to harvest the rest of a tray I just place it all *without washing* into a container in the fridge that won’t squish them.

 Big Options for Microgreens

 Beginners often start by growing one type of seed, such as broccoli, cauliflower, cabbage, radish, mustard and arugula.
-These are the easiest-to-grow varieties of microgreens — in a single container, which is pretty much how Amanda sets up her classes… yes!
-Amanda teaches grow your own microgreens classes!
-Visit her Calendar or join her email list to stay updated on (virtual) classes coming up!
+These are the easiest-to-grow varieties of microgreens.

 Microgreen FAQ’s